 Two of the Preventive Controls for Animal Food (PCAF) rule training requirements can be quite confusing.
 The rule requires that anyone who can have an impact on the safety of animal food (managers, operators, maintenance, drivers, etc.) be trained in the principles of animal food safety and personal hygiene as it relates to their job duties/description.
 These people are called qualified individuals.
 Qualified individual training is discussed in 21 CFR 507.14 Personnel and is inspected during Current Good Manufacturing Practice (CGMP) audits.

 The second training requirement is for the people involved in writing or signing off on the completion of the food safety plan (FSP).
 The FSP and the requirements for a Preventive Controls Qualified Individual (PCQI) are described in 21 CFR 507.31 Food safety plan.
 The FSP is inspected during hazard analysis and risk-based preventive controls inspections.

-Basically, anyone who takes part in the process of producing animal food is required to be a qualified individual.
+Anyone who takes part in the process of producing animal food is required to be a qualified individual (QI).
 The FDA has not mandated any specific training to fulfill this requirement.
-Therefore, it is up to each establishment to document the training offered to employees and decide (and be able to defend) if it is “adequate” according to the rule.
+It’s up to each establishment to document the training offered to employees and decide (and be able to defend) if it is “adequate” according to the rule.

 Preventive Controls Qualified Individuals (PCQI)